-| Page 140.
+¦ Page 140

-| It is important here to give its full force to this expression, &#8220;The unity of the Spirit.&#8221; This unity is in no wise as Mr. M. presents it to us, a matter of feeling.
+¦ It is important here to give its full force to this expression, "The unity of the Spirit."
+This unity is in no wise as Mr. M. presents it to us, a matter of feeling.
 The unity of the Spirit is the unity which flows from this, that the *One Spirit* has united the members in Jesus in one body.
 Look at the Epistle to the Ephesians.
-God has established Christ &#8220;to be the head over all things,&#8221; and Head of the Church &#8220;which is his body, the fulness of him that filleth all in all.&#8221; That is to say, that the Church, as a body, is the complement of the Head, which is Christ.
-He has quickened us together with Him&#8212;Jews and Gentiles also together.
-He has made us, as Christians, sit together with Him in the heavenly places. &#8220;For to make in himself of twain one new man, so making peace; and that he might reconcile both unto God in one body&#8230; Now therefore ye [Gentiles] are no more strangers and foreigners, but fellow citizens with the saints, and of the household of God; and are built upon the foundation of the apostles and prophets [of the New Testament.
-See @Ephesians 3: 5], Jesus Christ being himself the chief corner stone; in whom all the building fitly framed together groweth unto an holy temple in the Lord [this is what has replaced die destroyed temple]: in whom ye [Gentiles] also are builded *together* for an habitation of God through the Spirit.&#8221; Such is the unity of the Spirit, which in chapter 4 He exhorts the faithful to keep, by recalling to them that there was *one* Spirit and *one* body.
+God has established Christ "to be the head over all things," and Head of the Church "which is his body, the fulness of him that filleth all in all."
+That is to say, that the Church, as a body, is the complement of the Head, which is Christ.
+He has quickened us together with Him -- Jews and Gentiles also together.
+He has made us, as Christians, sit together with Him in the heavenly places.
+"For to make in himself of twain one new man, so making peace; and that he might reconcile both unto God in one body ... .
+Now therefore ye [Gentiles] are no more strangers and foreigners, but fellow citizens with the saints, and of the household of God; and are built upon the foundation of the apostles and prophets [of the New Testament.
+See @Ephesians 3: 5], Jesus Christ being himself the chief corner stone; in whom all the building fitly framed together groweth unto an holy temple in the Lord [this is what has replaced the destroyed temple]: in whom ye [Gentiles] also are builded *together* for an habitation of God through the Spirit" Such is the unity of the Spirit, which in chapter 4 He exhorts the faithful to keep, by recalling to them that there was *one* Spirit and *one* body.
 And mark here that the descent of the Spirit, the power of unity for the body, is in such a way before the eyes of the apostle (and that founded on this, that Christ is gone on high) that he only knows the apostles in the Church as given, after the ascension, by Christ, the Head of the body.
 (See also @1 Corinthians 12.)
-There the unity of the Spirit is not so much in contrast with the previous separation of Jews and Gentiles as with the plurality of demons. &#8220;Now there are diversities of gifts, but *the same* Spirit&#8230; But all these worketh *that one and the selfsame Spirit.* For as the body is one, and hath many members, and all the members of that one body, being many, are one body: so also is Christ.
-For by one Spirit are we all baptized into one body [whether Jews or Gentiles]&#8230; Now ye are the body of Christ.&#8221;Such then is the unity of the Spirit, a reality in the power of God, and not merely feelings in man.
+There the unity of the Spirit is not so much in contrast with the previous separation of Jews and Gentiles as with the plurality of demons.
+"Now there are diversities of gifts, but *the same* Spirit ... .
+But all these worketh *that one and the selfsame Spirit*.
+For as the body is one, and hath many members, and all the members of that one body, being many, are one body: so also is Christ.
+For by one Spirit are we all baptized into one body [whether Jews or Gentiles]. … "Now ye are the body of Christ." <p>Such then is the unity of the Spirit, a reality in the power of God, and not merely feelings in man.
 The bond of peace is in order to keep this unity.

 {149}